com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 * one categorical column for the region (or department) and the region's (or department's) code
 * one integer and two float columns per candidate for the number of voters per region/department and for the vote shares
-* the rests are float or integer column for the number of white votes or total votes For the 2017 election dataset, we can find more float/integer columns as the white votes are more detailled.
+* the rests are float or integer column for the number of white votes or total votes For the 2017 election dataset, we can find more float/integer columns as the white votes are more detailed.

 Each of those dataset is complete without any missing value with the following size after preprocessing: